ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 The goal of most recommender algorithms is to precalculate as much as possible to make real-time performance as fast as possible.

 Memory-based means that the recommender accesses the log data in real time, while the model based signifies that the algorithm aggregates the data beforehand to make it more responsive.

+Calculate recommendations based on actegories or abstractions.
+Remember that the abstractino or classification can't be too general because the association between categories loses its value.